 The Hon.
-Laura Toddingham MP was appointed as the Minister for Biotechnology in May 2018.
+Laura Toddingham MP was appointed as the Minister for Biotechnology in [month and year].
 She is also the Minister for Rural Communities.

 The Minister for Biotechnology is responsible for the regulation of Victoria's biotechnology sector and managing research and development activities conducted by the Government.